alex-rakowski/My-HPC-Notes/README.md

 # HPC-Tutorials
+- Centralising where I put all my notes, links and basic scripts
-Non-exahustative list of useful tutorials and snippets of code I've found or worked out along for performing Electron Microscopy focused HPC tasks.
+- Non-exahustative list of useful tutorials and snippets of code I've found or worked out along for performing Electron Microscopy focused HPC tasks.

 ## Useful Links